blenessy/AMCL.jl/README.md

 If you are using the `csprng()` method, it will generate random seed from `/dev/random`, which will "hang" by design if there is not enough entropy in the pool.

-Try re-running your app with the `JULIA_DEBUG=AMCL` environment variable and look for the `got seed from OS` console log to confirm that your application is **not** stuck waiting for more entropy.
+Try re-running your app with the `JULIA_DEBUG=MilagroCrypto` environment variable and look for the `got seed from OS` console log to confirm that your application is **not** stuck waiting for more entropy.